mpeeples2008/ArchNetSci/_book/01-data.md

 # Data and Workspace Setup{#DataWorkspaceSetup}

-This section provides downloadable files for the network datasets used in this online companion and in the book as well as information on the primary R packages used for analysis and visualization throughout this tutorial.
+This section provides downloadable files for the network data sets used in this online companion and in the book as well as information on the primary R packages used for analysis and visualization throughout this tutorial.
 We also provide very brief instructions for importing these data into R using R-studio and some guidance on setting up your R-studio working environment.
 For additional guidance see [Getting Started in R](#GettingStarted).

-## Datasets{#Datasets}
+## Data Sets{#DataSets}

-In the analyses illustrated in this document we use a number of real and simulated archaeological datasets to serve as examples for particular data types and techniques.
-Most of the datasets used here are provided in .csv (comma separated value) or .RData formats and can be downloaded so that you can follow along with these analyses on your own computer.
-We encourage you to explore these files and see how they are formatted as a guide for setting up your own datasets.
+In the analyses illustrated in this document we use a number of real and simulated archaeological data sets to serve as examples for particular data types and techniques.
+Most of the data sets used here are provided in .csv (comma separated value) or .RData formats and can be downloaded so that you can follow along with these analyses on your own computer.
+We encourage you to explore these files and see how they are formatted as a guide for setting up your own data sets.

 The data used here include a range of different network data formats and types.
-The primary datasets are described in detail in Brughmans and Peeples (2022) Chapter 2.8.
+The primary data sets are described in detail in Brughmans and Peeples (2022) Chapter 2.8.
 Note that where spatial locations for archaeological sites are provided the locations have been randomly jittered up to 10 kilometers from their actual locations to maintain data security.

 For the files below you can right click and "save as" to save them for use locally.
-Note that there are many additional datasets relating to the replication of particular figures in the book that are provided where the code for that particular figure occurs.
+Note that there are many additional data sets relating to the replication of particular figures in the book that are provided where the code for that particular figure occurs.
 If you'd like to just download everything at once [see the next section](#Everything)

 ### Just Give Me Everything {#Everything}